about

 Tanvir Bush and a friend wear blue-and-white graduation gowns and hats as they sit outside in the sunshine with Grace, the guide dog who helps Tanvir to navigate life successfully despite her retinitis pigmentosa.
 All three of them are smiling!

-SenseAbility: I want not only to contribute to the discussion on disability, access and the arts but to bring it to our local community in Corsham.
-In 2014, I brought Bath Spa University and the wonderful Pound Arts Centre together to develop SenseAbility.
+I want not only to contribute to the discussion on disability, access and the arts but to bring it to our local community in Corsham.
+To that end, I became a local Corsham Town Councillor in 2021.

 Initially, SenseAbility was a festival exploring the relationship between disability and the arts in the twenty-first century.
 Latterly, it has become a strand of the Pound Arts programme and a continuing community dialogue.